 The BSS Parameters Change Count Present subfield is set to 1 if the BSS Parameters Change Count subfield is present in the Common Info field.
 Otherwise, the BSS Parameters Change Count Present subfield is set to 0.

+The Link ID Info Present subfield and the BSS Parameters Change Count Present subfield are set to 0 in a Basic Multi-Link element transmitted by a non-AP STA.

+The Link ID Info Present subfield and the BSS Parameters Change Count Present subfield are set to 1 in the Basic Multi-Link element transmitted by an AP, except when the element is carried in an Authentication frame or FT Action frame.

 9.4.2.312.2.3 Common Info field of the Basic Multi-Link element[17616]